blachlylab/mucor3/README.md

 cat sample1.jsonl sample2.jsonl ... > data.jsonl
 ```
 #### Filter Data (optional)
-The bioconda package includes jq as an option for simple filtering of JSONL variant data while combining:
+The bioconda package includes [jq](https://github.com/stedolan/jq) as an option for simple filtering of JSONL variant data while combining:
 ```
 // select only jsonl rows where protein change annotation (ANN_hgvs_p) from snpeff
 // is not null and the variant allele frequency is > 0.01 cat *.jsonl | jq -c 'select(.ANN_hgvs_p!=null and .AF > 0.01)' > data.jsonl
 ```
-You can read more about jq [here](https://stedolan.github.io/jq/).
+You can read more about jq syntax [here](https://stedolan.github.io/jq/).

 **Note:** If more extensive filtering is needed, Mucor3 should be flexible with any noSQL datastore that accepts